sgoel-web/sgoel-web.GitHub.io/index.md

 * * *
 ### Recent news:
+*  **[2026]** We have been granted a patent "System and Method for Facilitating Indoor Positioning in Infrastructure-Free Environments" (Patent number: 592313).
+This work is led by [Ashwani Kumar](https://www.linkedin.com/in/ashwani-kumar-a54609105/).

 * **[2026]** Our target-less multi-LiDAR extrinsic calibration framework called 'ExCalibR' is now online.
 [Click here](https://www.tandfonline.com/doi/full/10.1080/01431161.2026.2661836) to access the paper.
 This work is led by [Surbhi Barnwal](https://in.linkedin.com/in/surbhi-barnwal-945ba4136) and partly supported by ISRO (Through Space Technology Cell (STC)).

 * **[2026]** We have been granted a patent "An Artificial Intelligence Based System for Monitoring and Analyzing Air Quality".
 (Patent number: 582461).